 General Dwight D. Eisenhower (June 6, 1944, from his Order of the Day)

-On this epic tour Harriman will guide you through Operation Overlord, from storming beaches to airborne assaults, the largest invasion force in history, a violent clash of armies in Normandy, France, known to all as “D-Day.”
+On this epic tour Brett will guide you through Operation Overlord, the largest amphibious offensive in history, from storming beaches to airborne assaults, a violent clash of armies in Normandy, France, known to all as “D-Day.”
 A history lesson you will never forget!

 On this powerful land-based package we visit 2 former drop zones, 3 military cemeteries, 5 landing sectors (Utah, Omaha, Gold, Juno, Sword), umpteen museums, memorials, monuments and battle sites.

 This is more than a tour, it is a pilgrimage.
-Harriman believes all travelers should one day come to Normandy, France and visit the battlefields where every-day heroes paid the ultimate price.
+Brett believes all travelers should one day come to Normandy, France and visit the battlefields where every-day heroes paid the ultimate price.
 It is a stark reminder that freedom is not free.
-A monumental debt is owed here; though difficult to pay, we can honor these selfless soldiers and validate their eternal sacrifice with our visit.
+A monumental debt is owed here; though difficult to repay, we can honor these selfless soldiers and validate their eternal sacrifice with our visit.